 Aging in place is a very popular term these days and a concept that a majority of older adults are embracing.
-After all, if you’ve lived in your home for many years, it’s become comfortable and familiar to you.
+After all, when you’ve lived in your own home for many years, it’s become comfortable and familiar to you.
 So, staying in place can be a very comforting concept.

 But, there are pros and cons of aging in place that you should be aware of.

-Of course, every individual person has their own unique set of circumstances so consider our list as a general handbook to review if you are considering aging in place yourself or helping a senior loved one to make the decision.
+Of course, every individual person has their own unique set of circumstances.
+Consider our list as a general handbook to review if you are considering aging in place yourself or helping an elderly person make this important decision.

 The Pros And Cons Of Elderly Living In Their Own Home

-There are good and bad aspects to staying in your home as you grow older and they are as follows.
+There are good and bad aspects to staying in your home during your retirement years and they are as follows:

 The Pros Of Aging In Place

 - The cost is usually less, depending on your current living condition.
 If the home is paid for and has been kept up properly, then the cost will certainly be less.
-If the monthly utility and maintenance bills are manageable, then it can make sense to stay put.
-Of course, other factors such as medical needs, physical disabilities, age and condition of pets all play a part in the monthly living expenses and should be taken into consideration.
+If the monthly utility and maintenance bills are manageable, then it can be an easy decision to stay put.
+Of course, other factors such as medical care needs, physical health or disabilities, mobility issues, and the age and condition of pets all play a part in the monthly living expenses and should be taken into consideration.

 - Familiarity with the neighborhood and surrounding areas can be a very important factor for many seniors.
 Most anyone who has lived in a house for many years has made friends with their neighbors and is very familiar with the local business owners in their neighborhood.
 Living within these familiar surroundings provides a sense of safety and comfort and for seniors – that is a very important benefit.

 - Reduced sense of isolation.
 If neighbors, friends and family are nearby this can greatly reduce any sense of isolation that seniors often feel when they move to a new home.
-Of course – if neighbors they have known for years have moved away, if their friends have passed away or also moved away then this “benefit” of aging in place is no longer valid.
-It may then be time to consider moving to a location where there are more opportunities for more social engagements.
+Of course – if neighbors they have known for years have moved away, if their friends have passed away or also moved away, then this “benefit” of aging in place is no longer valid.
+It may then be time to consider moving to a senior living community where there are more opportunities for more social engagements.

 - Personalized home modifications to make the home safer.
 Again, if the home is paid for, if there are sufficient funds, then making your own home modifications such as installing grab bars, stove safety devices, stair treads, etc. can further make your existing home not only safer but easier to manage and more comfortable.